juicedata/juicefs/docs/en/guide/sync.md

 The earlier options have higher priorities than the latter ones.
 Thus, the `--include` options should come before `--exclude`.
 Otherwise, all the `--include` options such as `--include 'pic/' --include '4.png'` which appear later than `--exclude '*'` will be ignored.
 :::

-### Multi-threading and Bandwidth Throttling

-The subcommand `sync` enables 10 threads by default.
-You can customize thread count by `--thread` option.

-In addition, you can set option `--bwlimit` in the unit `Mbps` to limit the bandwidth used by the synchronization.
-The default value is `0`, meaning that bandwidth will not be limited.

 ### Directory Structure and File Permissions

 The subcommand `sync` only synchronizes file objects and directories containing file objects, and skips empty directories by default.
 To synchronize empty directories, you can use `--dirs` option.